drioemgaoin/AngularMicroServicesBoilerplate/Readme.md

 # Installation
 To install this boilerplate, you need to follow the following steps:

-Clone or download the project
+- Clone or download the project
-Run npm install && bower install to install bower/npm dependencies Run npm default to build and run the project
+- Run ```npm install && bower install``` to install bower/npm dependencies
+- Run ```npm default``` to build and run the project

 There are 3 ways to build and run the project:

-npm default: build the project without minifying.
-Use it for development version. npm default --production: build the project with minifying.
-Use it for production version. npm default --debug: build the project with debugging.
+- ```gulp default```: build the project without minifying.
+Use it for development version.
+- ```gulp default --production```: build the project with minifying.
+Use it for production version.
+- ```gulp default --debug```: build the project with debugging.
 Use it when you want to check which files are used during each step of the build process.

 To add a component to this boilerplate, you can read its README ("Installation inside AngularMicroServicesBoilerplate" paragraph).